Two people dead after crash in Thomas County

 THOMAS CO., Kan.
-(KSNW) — According to the Kansas Highway Patrol, two people are dead after a crash in Thomas County Saturday night.
+(KSNW) — Two people are dead after a crash in Thomas County Saturday night.

-It happened just before 7 p.m. on County Road 35 and US 83 Junction.
+It happened just before 7 p.m. on County Road 35 and U.S. 83 Highway Junction.

 The KHP said Dewitt’s vehicle went left of center and collided with Quagliano’s vehicle.